trenton42/trenton42.github.io/content/posts/unmarshal-timestamp-as-time.md

 ---
-title: Unmarshalling a timestamp to time.Time from JSON in go
+title: Unmarshalling a Unix timestamp to time.Time from JSON in go
 date: 2020-10-17T02:34:22Z
 draft: false
 tags: